brimdata/brimcap/docs/Custom-Brimcap-Config.md

 performed on them.

 In our example config, the first analyzer invoked by Brimcap is a wrapper script as referenced in the YAML.
-In addition to taking input on stdin, it also tells Zeek to ignore checksums (since these are often set incorrectly on pcaps) and disables a couple of the excess log outputs.
+In addition to reading from its standard input, it also tells Zeek to ignore checksums (since these are often set incorrectly on pcaps) and disables a couple of the excess log outputs.
 This is very similar to the Zeek Runner script that was included with Brim `v0.24.0`.